New Legg Mason CEO outlines plans for a turnaround

-Legg Mason board chair Allen Reed said Sullivan has the right management skills for the CEO job, and good relations with other company leaders.
-Affiliate chiefs backed Reed up in interviews including Western's James Hirschmann and Terrence Murphy, head of Legg Mason's ClearBridge equity unit.
+Legg Mason board chairman Allen Reed said Sullivan has the background and management skills that Legg Mason needs.
+Reed also said Sullivan has good relations with other company leaders, a point supported by Terrence Murphy, CEO of Legg Mason's ClearBridge equity unit in New York.

-Although Murphy acknowledged tensions among the units, he said Sullivan "is definitely the right guy to solve them" because he is well-respected by division leaders.
+Murphy acknowledged tensions among the units but said that Sullivan "is definitely the right guy to solve them" because he is well-respected by division leaders.

-One challenge, Murphy said, is that the units want more help from the parent in selling their funds, like food suppliers looking for more display at a supermarket.
-"It's not a perfect model because everyone is always looking for more shelf space," he said.
+One challenge, Murphy said, is that affiliates want more help from the parent selling their funds, like food suppliers looking for more display at a supermarket.
+"It's not a perfect model because everyone is always looking for more shelf space," Murphy said.

-Sullivan, 55, has worked at Legg Mason for most of the last 19 years, with a break between 2005 and 2008 after Legg Mason sold the broker-dealer subsidiary where he worked to Stifel Financial Corp.
+Sullivan, 55 years old, has worked at Legg Mason for most of the last 19 years, with a break between 2005 and 2008 after Legg Mason sold the broker-dealer subsidiary where he worked to Stifel Financial Corp.

 "I viewed it as being exiled.
 I finally paid my dues and they let me come back," Sullivan said.

-The decision follows a five-month search by recruiting firm Korn/Ferry International.
+The decision follows a five-month search process led by recruiting firm Korn/Ferry International.

 Sullivan's appointment removes an overhang on the shares and allows the company to focus on improving flow trends, Sandler O'Neill analyst Michael Kim wrote in a note to investors.

-Kim wrote that the decision also lessens the likelihood of a private-equity buyout of the company, which some affiliates had discussed.
+But the decision also lessens the likelihood of a private-equity buyout of the company, Kim wrote, as some of the affiliates had discussed.

 Given ongoing declines in assets and uneven performance track records, "we see more limited upside for the shares," said Kim, who kept his "hold" rating on the stock.

-Legg Mason shares fell 2 percent to $27.28 in trading Wednesday after the news was announced.
+Legg Mason shares were down 2.19 percent at $27.30 in midday trading after the news was announced.

-With $654 billion under management at the end of January, Legg Mason is one of the largest publicly traded U.S. asset managers.
-Sullivan's predecessor Fetting took over Legg Mason from founder Raymond "Chip" Mason in early 2008.
+With $654 billion under management at the end of January, Legg Mason is one of the largest publicly traded U.S. asset managers, but its shares have lagged those of its peers.
+Sullivan's predecessor, Fetting, took over Legg Mason from founder Raymond "Chip" Mason in early 2008.

 Fetting restructured Legg Mason and slashed its workforce to cut costs.
 Both moves were in keeping with the usual agenda of activist shareholder Nelson Peltz, who joined Legg Mason's board in 2009 and holds about 10 percent of its shares.

-A spokesman for Peltz's investment firm said in a statement that the firm is "enthusiastic" about Sullivan's appointment.
+A spokesman for Peltz's investment firm Trian Fund Management said in a statement on Wednesday that the firm is "enthusiastic" about Sullivan's appointment.